SiMRX -- A Simulation toolbox for MRX

 In case a predefined voxel grid is given, the corresponding region of interest can be determined using \texttt{getROI.m}.
 During the creation of a new \texttt{setup} the usage of \texttt{visualizeSetup.m} is recommended.

-The script in Listing \ref{code:2Dsetup} can be used to create the \texttt{setup} file for the 2D system shown in Figure \ref{im:vis}.
-Please also examine the examples given in section \ref{ss:examplesetups}, that make use of the described functionalities.
+The script in \cref{code:2Dsetup} can be used to create the \texttt{setup} file for the 2D system shown in \cref{im:vis}.
+Please also examine the examples given in \cref{ss:examplesetups}, that make use of the described functionalities.